 - Farm or agricultural workers.

-Approved claims automatically cover all necessary medical treatments and other associated costs.
-Besides doctor’s bills, prescriptions and other medical expenses, you’ll get reimbursed for travel, meals and lodging required to receive treatment.
+Approved claims for South Dakota workers’ compensation automatically cover all necessary medical treatments and other associated costs, including doctor bills, prescriptions, and other medical expenses.
+You also receive reimbursement for any travel, meals, and lodging required to receive treatment.

-You May Qualify for Legal Assistance
+Do I Qualify for Legal Assistance?

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!